 Especially in the start, it is hardly my concern (and the fact that I have other revenue streams means I can invest in a new medium, tactic, and strategy with ease).

 For instance, I spoke for about 2.5 years before I got my first invite to an all-expense paid trip to speak in Malaysia.

-Similarly, I am not paid by Huff Post, Business.com and the other publications that I write for.
-But writing for them helped us win several projects, and I now also get paid by Aurora (Pakistan’s largest marketing magazine).
+Similarly, I am not paid by Huff Post, Business.com and most of the other publications that I write for.
+But writing for them helped us win several projects, and I now also get paid by Aurora (Pakistan’s largest marketing magazine), and Forbes ME.

 The aim should be to help others.
 If you are doing that, money will find its way to you sooner or later.
 Whenever you are starting a new activity to support your brand, whether it is social media marketing, writing (at your own blog or large sites), speaking or more, the goal should be to strengthen your brand, and so asking how it will impact your ROI, should not be your first question.